anthonymendez/Java-Forward-vs-Backwards-Loops/README.md

 In this very unscientific and shoddy experiment, I can conclude that backwards looping is faster than forward looping.
 But just ever so slightly.

+Code can be found here: https://github.com/tonydetiger/Java-Forward-vs-Backwards-Loops/tree/master/src

 Excel File can be found here: https://github.com/tonydetiger/Java-Forward-vs-Backwards-Loops/releases

+If there are any issues please let me know!